a-riceeater/DataCodeEditor/README.md

 A: Hex values require a `#`.
 However, in URLS, `#` signifies an HTML element, which would cutoff all of the code after the `#`

+Q: Why isn't File API supported in inline versions?

+A: File API is not supported in insecure browsers `(data:text/html)`

 ## Usage

 Simply paste the code into your browser tab!